jrroman/EvergreenWiki/Home.md

 #Evergreen
-Evergreen is a homebrew continuous integration system built by MongoDB.
+Evergreen is a continuous integration system built by MongoDB.
 It utilizes multi-platform cloud computing to run tests as quickly as possible on as many platforms as possible.

 ###Features